 Voters in the state of California approved Proposition 47 in 2014.
 Proposition 47 was an initiative that reclassified a number of felonies as misdemeanors, and it allowed some people in California to have previous felony convictions reduced to misdemeanor convictions.
+This is something our drug possession lawyers were very interested in.
 Also, according to figures recently released by the State of California Justice Department, the voter-approved initiative has led to the lowest arrest rate in California history.
 Some legal experts believe that arrests are declining in California because many police officers are simply ignoring the property and drug crimes that were once felonies and are now only misdemeanors.

 Recently released California Justice Department statistics show that the number of felony arrests in the state declined by 28.5 percent in 2015, while misdemeanor arrests across the state actually rose last year by about 9 percent over the 2014 total.
 In all, about 52,000 fewer arrests were made in California in 2015 compared to 2014, marking the lowest arrest rate since the state began compiling arrest statistics in 1960.
 Felony arrests across the state dropped in 2015 to the lowest total since 1969.

 Magnus Lofstrom, speaking for the Public Policy Institute of California, told the New York Times that the declining arrest rate is “really driven by changes in drug and property arrests.
 I think it’s quite clear that Prop 47 is the major contributor to the changes we’ve seen.”
 Mr. Lofstrom said that lower arrest rates may also be due to excessively crowded jails – meaning most offenders are already off the street – and may additionally be affected by a reduction in the number of police officers throughout the state.
 Mr. Lofstrom speculated that it is still too early to determine if California’s crime rate is on the rise as a result of Proposition 47.